gsfellis/Notes/linux_pro_testout/1_using_linux.md

   * EUID - ID number of the current user
   * HISTFILE - File name where past commands are stored
   * HISTSIZE - Number of past commands in HISTFILE for current session
-  * HISTFILESIZE - Number of past commands in HISTFILE for multople sessions
+  * HISTFILESIZE - Number of past commands in HISTFILE for multiple sessions
   * HOME - Absolute path of the user's home directory
   * HOST - name of the computer
   * HOSTNAME - same as HOST used by different distributions